 In 2013, Steven founded Bantu Arts as a way of realising his dreams.
-Since then, Steven has worked hard and has had much success in bringing his dreams to fruition.
+Since then, he has worked hard with much success in bringing his dreams to fruition.
 It is his enthusiasm and experience about the importance of expressing talent through African arts, his empathetic and selfless style of teaching that has been essential in clients wanting to work with him again and again.

 He is also closely linked to the Uganda High Commission and the Uganda Tourism Board which also shows recognition and appreciation of his profile as an artist, director and founder of Bantu Arts.